DevExpress/Blazor/demo/BlazorDemo.Wasm/BlazorDemo/Pages/Buttons/Button/Descriptions/Buttons-Button-Template.md

-This demo illustrates how to customize the Button’s appearance and content.
+This demo illustrates how to customize the Button's appearance and content.